oldgregg89/Mr-Rogers/readme.md

 ## Description

-_This program will return an array 0 to userinput  repacing the values 1= Beep, 2=Boop & 3= Wont you be my neighbor.
-When numbers are in the double digits it will go with the first portion of the value._
+_This program will take user inputed number and  return an array repacing the values 1= Beep, 2=Boop & 3= Wont you be my neighbor.
+When numbers are in the double digits it will go with the highest value._

 ## Setup/Installation Requirements